 7. Travel towel

 A quick-dry towel is lightweight and dries in no time.
 It's way more practical for camping and showering on the go and won't take up too much space in your bag.

 8. Waterproof toiletry bag

 A waterproof toiletry bag is a more practical option than a soft toiletry bag as you can hang it in the shower and keep your clothes dry - very useful if you're staying at camps with basic shower structures.

 A high-beam headlamp or torch is very handy for walking around a campsite at night.
 Some camps have limited lighting and are powered by generators that switch off at a certain time.
 Although trucks carry lamps for mealtimes, it’s a good idea to bring a headlamp to navigate the campsites and go to the bathroom at night.

 10. Personal medical kit

 Your guides will carry a large first aid kit but we recommend bringing a mini kit with you to ensure you're prepared for any minor scratches, insect bites, blisters sunburn.
-It doesn't have to be anything fancy, but a pack of antibacterial wet wipes, a small bottle of antiseptic ointment, a packet of bandaids, some tweezers and soothing calamine lotion or aloe vera gel should do the job.
-You might also want to bring a pack of mild pain killers, electrolytes and anti-diarrhoea tablets for any upset tummy issues.
+It doesn't have to be anything fancy, but a pack of antibacterial wet wipes, a small bottle of antiseptic ointment, a packet of band-aids, some tweezers and soothing calamine lotion or aloe vera gel should do the job.
+You might also want to bring a pack of mild pain killers, electrolytes and anti-diarrhea tablets for any upset tummy issues.

 11. Insect repellent